JavierLordi815/3d_annotation_tool/annotation-tool/README.md

 If (ros-indigo-desktop-full) is installed in your machine, you can proceed with the installation of the 3D Annotation Tool.

-Else,
+Else, make sure the following packages are installed

+1. Install the catkin library:
+`sudo apt-get install ros-indigo-catkin`

-1. Make sure that the pcl package is installed:
+2. Make sure that the pcl package is installed:
-`sudo apt-get install libpcl-all-dev`
+`sudo apt-get install libpcl-1.7-all-dev`

-2. Install the vtk-qt library:
+3. Install the vtk-qt library:
 `sudo apt-get install libvtk5.8-qt4`

-3. Install the catkin library:
-`sudo apt-get install ros-indigo-catkin`

 Installation